Best High Schools for Sports in Every State

 Bottom Line: Archbishop Moeller High School

-The gridiron gang has racked up nine state titles and five national championships that came in the 1970s and 1980s.
+The gridiron gang racked up nine state titles and five national championships in the 1970s and 1980s.
 Only three other high school in the country have claimed more national titles in football than Moeller’s five.

-The baseball team is one behind the football team in state titles with eight, and the alumni to come from the diamond are unrivaled.
+The baseball team has also won nine state titles, with the most recent being in 2023, and the alumni to come from the diamond are unrivaled.
 Barry Larkin is a local product who went from Moeller to the Reds to the Hall of Fame.
 But he's not even the best player from the school.
 Ken Griffey Jr. succeeded Larkin at Moeller and was named the high school baseball player of the year in 1987.

 Oklahoma: Broken Arrow High School